zipang/jQuery-Visualize/README.md

 </table>
 ```

+    And if you added the 'visualize' class to your table, that's all !
+You don't even need to write any JavaScript !

+###Distribution

+Compacted and minified packages of the library can be found inside the `dist/` repository.

+* `jquery.visualize.basic.js`
+* `jquery.visualize.basic.min.js`
+* `jquery.visualize.pack.js`
+* `jquery.visualize.pack.min.js`

+To update the distribution, just call the `> make all` command on the project's root.

+##Developpers notes

-##Plugin Development
+###Plugin Development

 New charts can be easily developped and loaded as visualize plugins.
-To do that, just add the new rendering functions to the '$.visualize.plugins' namespace.
+To do that, just add the new rendering functions to the `$.visualize.plugins` namespace.

 Example:
 ```javascript